AdamMeyers/The_Termolator/README.txt

 that is more closely connected to the English version (the import of this feature is not complete as of this writing)

+There are some additional features, many experimental that we will be adding to this website and will describe in separate READMEs for now.
+These include:

+     README_termolator_add_ons.txt -- This currently describes 2
+     programs: (a) term map creation: a program for producing a "term map", a file that details how each term in termolator output that occurs in the foreground documents with some minimum frequency (default = occurs in at least 3 files).; (b) a summary creation
+     program: a program which takes each term listed in the term map just described and produces a glossary of sorts.
+The glossary provides first paragraphs of corresponding wikipedia entries, when they exist, as well as a sample of (by default 3) texts containing the term (or variants thereof).
+These texts are sampled from the foreground documents with an emphasis on finding samples that are both well-formed (according to a language model) and different from each other (distance measured as cosine similarity).

 The Termolator takes two sets of documents as input a FOREGROUND set and a BACKGROUND set and finds instances of terminology that are more characteristic of the FOREGROUND than the BACKGROUND.
 Input files can